ChicoState/ux-personal-portfolio-Aloo32/j01/README.md

 <b>A Digital Interface Stuck in Time</b>

-The landing page of Construction Partners Software presents yet another dimension of the UX challenge.
+The <b>user experience</b> suffers significantly upon interacting with the software's landing page of Construction Partners Software presents yet another dimension of the UX challenge.
 Upon arrival, one is met with a page that fills merely a quarter of the screen, echoing web designs of yesteryear.
 This constrained viewport not only appears antiquated but also impinges upon usability by failing to present information in a readily accessible and engaging manner.
 Not to mention the lack of responsiveness for mobile.

 <img src="../assets/constructionpic.png">